 It is important to confirm primary courses and boosters are up to date as recommended for life in Britain.
 Please note we will be including detailed information for you for each destination you have listed, but with regard to Yellow fever vaccination, the exact requirements depend on your route/order of the countries visited.
-Yellow fever vaccination certificate is required for travelers arriving from countries with risk of yellow fever transmission and for travelers having transited more than 12 hours through an airport of a country with yellow fever transmission.
+Yellow fever vaccination certificate is required for travellers arriving from countries with risk of yellow fever transmission and for travellers having transited more than 12 hours through an airport of a country with yellow fever transmission.

 As per the table below we have created for you, Courses/boosters are vaccines that are advised and necessary whereas vaccines to consider are ones that depend on the type of holiday you are undertaking ie, back packing, where you are staying etc.